asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 ```

 Within each aligned `4x4` block of pixels assigned to a QPU, the QPU processes
-pixel-quad at a time (since, although a QPU is considered to be a
+one pixel-quad at a time (since, although a QPU is considered to be a
 16-way SIMD processor, physically it is a 4-way SIMD processor multiplexed
 4x over 4 clock cycles).